NEW

 Jennifer Bell APRN, FNB-BC Bateman Horne Center

-Jon Berner MD, PhD
+Jon Berner MD, PhD Woodinville Psychiatric

-Stephanie Grach MD, MS
+Stephanie Grach MD, MS Mayo Clinic

 Simmaron’s Role

-The Simmaron Research and Development lab at UWM is responsible for studying the blood and questionnaires.
 We hypothesize that ME/CFS patients with elevated serum levels of pATG-13 and related autophagy disruption markers who are given low dose rapamycin will have these proteins (ATG-13) normalize and this may trend with a reduction in ME/CFS symptoms including PEM flairs.
-Our role is to collect and analyze data tracking symptoms and autophagy.
+We have published 4 studies building evidence for the role of autophagy disruption in PEM, including results of Phase 1 of this trial.

 We are also grateful for the collaboration of the Milwaukee Institute of Drug Discovery (MIDD), University of Wisconsin-Milwaukee (UWM), Indiana Health University ICBI.